fschweikhardt/bestbooks-app/README.md

 ## To Do's

-- The app is still in it's infancy.
-Everything is functional, but it needs a lot of work.
+-  Works, but needs some help.
 - Branch: book-pop-up
-   - useEffect,
-   for GetRandomBook
+   - try out useEffect somewhere
    - fade in pop up until context updates? and blur background
+- Need to add more award lists and add styling to the lists and the list displays